Job vacancies down 23% at end of 2020, finds recruitment website

 In contrast to the March-May lockdown, when economic activity ground to a halt, the employment market was more resilient in the final quarter of the year as businesses showed signs of adapting to the new Covid reality, it said.

-It noted that vacancies rose 5 per cent quarter-on-quarter despite the increased of tougher Level 5 restrictions in late October and November.
+It noted that vacancies rose 5 per cent quarter-on-quarter despite the introduction of tougher Level 5 restrictions in late October and November.

 The most resilient sector in 2020 was science, pharmaceutical and food, which saw vacancies increase by 161 per cent year-on-year.